-A: If you have gotten tested recently prior to your move-in date, and are asymptomatic, and do not live in a shared apartment or home with three or more room/house mates you do not have to get tested again.
+A: If you have gotten tested within 3 days prior to your move-in date, and are asymptomatic, and do not live in a shared apartment or home with three or more room/house mates you do not have to get tested again.
 Please inquire about the validity of the test with your program or the UCSF COVID Centralized Scheduling Team at (415) 476-6407.

-If you are arriving at UCSF after having lived or traveled internationally you are required, in accordance with UCSF policy, to self-quarantine for 14 days.
-This 14-day period starts the day you arrive in the U.S. For the purposes of living in campus housing, the self-quarantine period replaces the need for COVID-19 testing.
+If you are arriving at UCSF after having lived or traveled internationally you are required, in accordance with UCSF policy, to self-quarantine for 10 days.
+This 10-day period starts the day you arrive in the U.S. For the purposes of living in campus housing, if you have completed the quarantine before arrival to UCSF Housing, you will only need one COVID-19 test.
 If, however, your program requires testing, please schedule your testing after your quarantine period and in accordance with your program’s on boarding instructions.

-A: The 14-day self-quarantine/isolation period after international travel is a federal requirement.
-Even if you are tested for COVID-19 during your quarantine/isolation period, and the test is negative, you are required to fulfill your entire 14-day quarantine/isolation.
-This is because a person can become ill with COVID-19 between Day 0 and Day 14 following their last exposure.
+A: The 10-day self-quarantine/isolation period after international travel is a UCSF requirement.
+Even if you are tested for COVID-19 during your quarantine/isolation period, and the test is negative, you are required to fulfill your entire 10-day quarantine/isolation.
+This is because a person can become ill with COVID-19 between Day 0 and Day 10 following their last exposure.